Romantic Comedy

 Jason is in need of a collaborator to give him inspiration.
 Phoebe is a small-town English teacher with an urge to write.
 On the day Jason is being married, Jason and Phoebe meet and form a partnership.

-The film disappointed at the box office against its modest budget of $10.0M, earning $6.9M globally (-31% loss).
+The film disappointed at the box office against its limited budget of $10.0M, earning $6.9M globally (-31% loss).
 While initial box office returns were modest, the film has gained appreciation for its distinctive approach within the comedy genre.

 Plot Structure